chrisjsewell/ipypublish/README.md

 	./run_nbconvert.sh -b bibliographies/example.bib -l logos/logo_example.png notebooks/Example.ipynb

 If a folder is input, then the .ipynb files it contains are processed and combined in 'natural' sorted order, i.e. 2_name.ipynb before 10_name.ipynb

+The current `nbconvert --to pdf` does not correctly resolve references and citations (since it copies the files to a temporary directory).
+Therefore nbconvert is only used for the initial `nbconvert --to latex` phase, followed by using `latexmk` to create the pdf and correctly resolve everything.

 ## Metadata Tags